 450 West 33rd Street New York, NY 10001 ; Tel: 212-695-1169 ; www.mintcatering.com

-Mint Catering, brought to you by the Tour De France Restaurant Group, strives to bring an innovative experience to your event.
-Mint utilizes custom menus crafted by our talented Chefs using seasonal and local products.
+Mint Catering, brought to you by the Tour De France Restaurant Group, strives to bring an innovative experience with restaurant quality cuisine to each event.
+Mint utilizes seasonal menus crafted by our talented Chefs.

 - Neuman's Kitchen